citp/privacy-policy-historical/g/gi/giz/gizmolord.com.md

-> *The following text is extracted and transformed from the gizmolord.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625061835id_/http%3A//gizmolord.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gizmolord.com privacy policy that was archived on 2014-11-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141110045034id_/http%3A//gizmolord.com/privacy-policy) for the most accurate reproduction.*

-# GizmoLord | Privacy Policy - GizmoLord
+# Privacy Policy - GizmoLord

 **Privacy Policy for gizmolord.com**